OttawaESS/client-ess-site/src/pages/events/upcoming-and-recurring.md

       title: Recurring Events
       events:
         - title: DUSTED
           description: DUSTED is every engineer’s favourite event of the year.
-Once per semester, engineering students are loaded onto a bus a taken to a mystery location for a fun night of drinks and dancing.
+Once per semester, engineering students are loaded onto a bus and taken to a mystery location for a fun night of drinks and dancing.
 Tickets sell out quickly, so make sure you keep an eye out for when they go on sale!
           frequency: Once per semester

         - title: Engineering Charity Ball